 You will need to make an appointment in advance to use this collection material in the Rare Book and Manuscript Library reading room.
 You can schedule an appointment once you've submitted your request through your Special Collections Research Account.

-Most of this collection is located off-site.
+The following boxes are located off-site: 2-181.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 One box of cataloged correspondence, one wooden box of glass sides, and oversize materials (Flat boxes 539-552) are located on-site.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Indusco, Inc. records; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 United China Relief Records, Manuscripts and Archives Division, The New York Public Library.
 Astor, Lenox and Tilden Foundations.

 United Service to China Records, MC135, Public Policy Papers, Department of Special Collections, Princeton University Library.

 Materials may have been added to the collection since this finding aid was prepared.
 Contact email@example.com for more information.